-- 1. Three unranked plays advance from each zone, district, bi-district and area contest. - 2.
-Two unranked plays advance from each region contest. - 3.
-Plays are ranked first (champion) through sixth at the State Meet. - 4.
-Individual acting awards are given to the: - 2 Best Performers - 8 All-Star Cast members. - 8 Honorable-Mention All-Star Cast members. - Awards recognizing technicians or crew may be given at the discretion of the Contest Manager and are strongly encouraged by the League.
+- Junior high district winners are ranked first, second and third and do not advance be- yond the district level.
+Ratings such as excellent, good, fair, and poor shall not be used in a UIL OAP contest. - When zone contests are scheduled, junior highs shall advance three unranked schools from each zone to district. - Individual acting awards are given to the: 2 Best Performers - CHANGED AS OF AUGUST 2019 - 8 All-Star Cast members. - 8 Honorable-Mention All-Star Cast members. - An "Ensemble" award is reserved for groups of actors that cannot be identified as individuals. - Awards recognizing technicians or crew may be given at the discretion of the Contest Manager and are strongly encouraged by the League.
 No other acting awards may be given.
-There are no points assigned to Tech awards. - The two Best Performers shall be individuals, not groups, even though they may be playing similar or ensemble roles or a chorus.